-An ounce of prevention: Why financial institutions need automated testing
+An ounce of prevention: why do financial institutions need automated testing?

 Automation is widely used for performance testing, while most functional tests are performed manually.
 But financial institutions can reap significant benefits by automating functional tests as well.
 A number of factors are driving the need for financial institutions to implement automated functional testing or increase the level of testing performed.
 We have identified three key drivers:

 - Pressure to improve the customer experience and reduce lead times.
 Customer demand is driving financial institutions to update software more often or release new products more rapidly.
 With each new release, software functionality must be tested quickly and manual testing cannot adequately address testing requirements.
 Automated functional tests are faster, more accurate, and can be performed repeatedly and frequently.

 - Risk aversion to post-production defects.
 When software fails, the cost can be substantial in terms of lost sales, unhappy customers, and time wasted due to duplicated efforts, among other negative outcomes.
 The later in the development cycle defects are found, the more expensive they are to fix.
 Studies show that the formal testing phase of most development efforts detects only about half of all defects.
 Automated functional testing can be used to identify errors earlier in the development cycle.

 - Evolving regulatory requirements.
 The modern complex regulatory environment requires financial institutions to have the flexibility to make application and system changes that organizations don’t always have the time to fully develop and test.
 In response, IT organizations are implementing Agile development principles, in which automated functional testing is better suited to than manual testing.

 We deliver projects in blockchain, AI, cloud computing and more...

 IMPLEMENTING AUTOMATED TESTING CAN REDUCE TOTAL TIME TESTING

 Preventable pitfalls on the road to automation